Watchdogs

 Overview

-ESP-IDF supports multiple types of watchdogs:
+ESP-IDF supports multiple types of watchdog timers:

 • Interrupt Watchdog Timer (IWDT)